ibm-cloud-docs/assistant/entities.md

 ## Enabling system entities
 {: #entities-enable-system-entities}

-The {{site.data.keyword.conversationshort}} service provides a number of *system entities*, which are common entities that you can use for any application.
+{{site.data.keyword.conversationshort}} provides a number of *system entities*, which are common entities that you can use for any application.
 Enabling a system entity makes it possible to quickly populate your skill with training data that is common to many use cases.

 System entities can be used to recognize a broad range of values for the object types they represent.
 For example, the `@sys-number` system entity matches any numerical value, including whole numbers, decimal fractions, or even numbers written out as words.